lucywoodman/donutspell/README.md

 #### Site owner

+10. As a site owner, I want to provide a fun and engaging game for users, that has an educational aspect to help teachers/children.
-10. As a site owner, I want users to be able to contact us with feedback or suggestions.
+11. As a site owner, I want users to be able to contact us with feedback or suggestions.
-11. As a site owner, I don't want invalid form submissions.
+12. As a site owner, I don't want invalid form submissions.
-12. As a site owner, I want our social links to be available for users to find.
+13. As a site owner, I want our social links to be available for users to find.
-13. As a site owner, I want users to be able to get back to the homepage without using the browser's back button.
+14. As a site owner, I want users to be able to get back to the homepage without using the browser's back button.

 ## Design